 The WERA-IRN EXTENDED EDUCATION

 In order to enhance and to broaden international collaboration in this research field, the group successfully applied for becoming an International Research Network (IRN) within the World Education Research Association (WERA) under the leadership of Prof. Dr. Marianne Schüpbach and Prof. Dr. Ludwig Stecher.
 In April 2017, the NEO-ER turned into the WERA-IRN EXTENDED EDUCATION.
-Currently, it consists of 180 members 31 countries:
+Currently, it consists of 277 members from 33 countries: